Rapidly deploying on-device eye tracking by distilling visual foundation models: Introduction

 \section{Introduction}

 Eye tracking (ET) is a core sensing capability for augmented and virtual reality (AR/VR) applications, enabling foveated rendering, gaze-driven interaction, and attention-aware interfaces~\cite{lin2025digitally}.
 However, building a production-grade ET system is costly and time-consuming.
-Conventionally, teams have to iterate through hardware prototyping, calibration, data collection, and annotation to obtain ground-truth gaze supervision~\cite{mansour2025enabling}.
-Each new device generation can trigger a repeat cycle of data acquisition and model retraining~\cite{lin2025digitally} due to hardware configuration changes (such as sensor characteristics, camera placement, optics, illumination, or on-device image processing).
+Conventionally, teams must iterate through hardware prototyping, calibration, data collection, and annotation to obtain ground-truth gaze supervision~\cite{mansour2025enabling}.
+Each new device generation can trigger a full repetition of data acquisition and model retraining~\cite{lin2025digitally}, due to changes in hardware configuration such as differences in sensor characteristics, camera placement, optics, illumination or on-device image processing.
 Moreover, gaze supervision itself is often unreliable: even controlled protocols suffer from imperfect fixation and incomplete compliance, producing label noise that is difficult to detect at scale~\cite{mansour2025enabling}.
-A low-cost and efficient approach to rapidly train and deploy high-accuracy eye tracking is needed to accelerate product iteration and development cycles.